How is HIV transmitted?

 - The mother taking treatment (if she is not already doing so).

-- She may be offered a Caesarian birth if her viral load is detectable.
+- She may be offered a Caesarean birth if her viral load is detectable.

 - The baby is given a course of HIV treatment for the first few weeks.